 The employee submits their meal receipt the week they buy the meal.
 Then, two months later… oops they “forgot to submit it on time” so resubmit the same receipt.
 Finance will never notice, right?
 Wrong.

 How to stop it: Don’t rely on sharp-eyed and elephant-memoried finance staff to remember that they have already approved that expense.
 An expense management solution can automatically detect if a receipt has already been submitted for reimbursement, and flag to the employee that they’ve already done so.
 If the dastardly diner still tries to press “submit,” it will simply block the user from doing so.

 4. The Restaurant Tip Snip Scam

 Just because the submitted restaurant receipt has a handwritten 20% tip on it doesn’t mean that the employee actually left that.
 They could have left 10% or even nothing, and the approver would never know.
 Over the course of a year, this could quite easily add up to hundreds of dollars if left unchecked.

 How to stop it: Automatically match credit card transactions with receipts submitted in the system.
 Therefore, if the receipt shows a 20% tip but the credit card shows less, this can be automatically flagged to approvers.

 5. The Sneaky Ticket Cancelation Scam

-Many companies allow their employees to buy refundable, changeable, full-fare air tickets, in order to maximize flexibility.
-Travelers have been known to take advantage of this by purchasing both cheaper, restricted tickets and high-priced unrestricted tickets for the same flight.
+Many companies allow their employees to buy refundable, changeable, full-fare air tickets, in order to maximise flexibility.
+Travellers have been known to take advantage of this by purchasing both cheaper, restricted tickets and high-priced unrestricted tickets for the same flight.
 They then submit the expense for the high-priced ticket, get it refunded, and travel on the cheaper ticket.
-For a cross-country flight this can be a $1,000 or more difference.
+For a cross-country flight this can be a C$1,000 or more difference.